-The sixth coach in CNU women's soccer history, Dan Weiler enters his sixth year at the helm in 2018 with a tremendous start to his coaching career in Newport News.
-In his first five seasons, Weiler has established the Captains as a dominant player in the Capital Athletic Conference, while growing the program's reputation regionally and nationally.
+The sixth coach in CNU women's soccer history, Weiler has been at the helm for a tremendous start to his coaching career in Newport News.
+In his first six seasons, Weiler has established the Captains as a dominant presence in the Capital Athletic Conference while growing the program's reputation regionally and nationally.

 Prior to the benchmark 2018 campaign, Christopher Newport started to turn heads under their head coach in the 2016 season.
-CNU surged up the national rankings en route to one of the finest years in program history.
-The Captains won more games, posted the best winning percentage, and tied the record for shutouts while en route to winning the team's first Capital Athletic Conference Championship.
+CNU surged up the national rankings en route to one of the finest years in program history as the Captains won more games, posted the best winning percentage, and tied the record for shutouts in a season while also winning the team's first Capital Athletic Conference Championship.
 CNU went 17-3-1 while capturing a fourth straight CAC regular season title, the CAC tournament championship, and a win in the NCAA Tournament for the first time since 2004.

 For his efforts, Weiler was named the VaSID State Coach of the Year and also collected his second CAC Coach of the Year honor.

 He once again was named the CAC and VaSID State Coach of the Year while leading Gabby Gillis to a first team All-American distinction, the first in program history.
-Along the way, the Captains vaulted into the top ten in the national rankings for the first time in over a decade, earning the highest designation ever, ranked No. 7.
+Along the way, the Captains vaulted into the top ten in the national rankings for the first time in over a decade, earning the highest designation ever at the time, ranked No. 7.

 In his first two seasons, Weiler helped guide CNU to back-to-back NCAA Tournament appearances with a pair of regular season conference championships in the books.
 The Captains missed the postseason in 2015, but captured a third straight regular season conference title.
-CNU has been a dominant force in league play, winning over 91% of their conference matchups to set a new conference record.
+CNU has been a dominant force in league play, winning over 94% of their conference matchups to set a new conference record.
 Heading into 2019, the Captains have won 18 straight conference games and are unbeaten in 33 straight (32-0-1) since the first CAC game of 2015, setting a new program record for consecutive games without a loss.

 In 2013, CNU posted a 14-4-2 overall mark, captured the top seed in the CAC Tournament and earned Weiler his first CAC Coach of the Year honor.
 In 2014, he backed up that season with a 12-4-4 overall record and an unbeaten conference season at 8-0-1, en route to a second straight at-large berth into the NCAA Tournament.
 Rounding out his first three years, Weiler's Captains matched the most wins since 2010 with a 14-5-1 record, including an 8-1-0 mark in CAC action.

-Weiler has recruited four of the last five CAC Rookies of the Year and has also guided a trio of players to Player of the Year status.
+Weiler has recruited four of the last six CAC Rookies of the Year and has also guided a trio of players to Player of the Year status.
 He has been on the sidelines as Emma O'Reilly became the all-time leading scorer in 2013, and again when Victoria Perry surpassed her mark in 2016.
-In total, the Captains have garnered 13 All-Region accolades under Weiler, while Perry became the first All-American in his tenure following her stellar senior season in 2016.
+In total, the Captains have garnered 17 All-Region accolades under Weiler, while Perry became the first All-American in his tenure following her stellar senior season in 2016.
 Gillis was recognized in back-to-back years as a first team All-American and Riley Cook joined her in 2018 to become the third under Weiler's tutelage to earn the national plaudits.

 A two-time National Soccer Coaches Association of America (NSCAA) Region Coach of the Year in 2009 and 2012, Weiler guided Concordia to the NCAA Tournament in six of his final seven seasons with the program, including three trips to the Sweet 16.